Introduction to Transformers: an NLP Perspective: Efficient Models

-In this sub-section we consider hardware-aware methods to seek greater computational efficiency for Transformer models.
-We first consider a simple but widely used method that aims to store and execute neural networks using lower or mixed-precision number representations \citep{gholami-etal:2022survey}.
+In this subsection, we consider hardware-aware methods to seek greater computational efficiency for Transformer models.
+We first consider a simple but widely used method that aims to represent and execute neural networks using lower- or mixed-precision formats~\citep{gholami-etal:2022survey}.
 Conventional neural networks are typically based on single-precision and/or double-precision floating-point representations of data.
 While single-precision floating-point data types provide a sufficiently precise way to represent parameters and intermediate states in most cases, in some applications, they are not essential.
-As an alternative, one can use half-precision (or even lower-precision) formats in storing floating-point numbers for neural networks.
+As an alternative, one can use half-precision (or even lower-precision) formats for representing floating-point numbers in neural networks.
 The size of the resulting model is thus half the size of the original model.
-One advantage of using half-precision floating-point representations is that, although processing such data types requires new APIs of linear algebra operations and hardware support, it does not change the model architecture, and so we need only a slight modification to the systems.
-For example, half-precision floating-point representations can be applied to either training or inference of Transformers, or both.
+One advantage of using half-precision floating-point representations is that, although processing such data types requires new APIs for linear algebra operations and hardware support, it does not change the model architecture, requiring only slight modifications to the system.
+For example, half-precision floating-point representations can be applied to either the training or inference of Transformers, or both.

 Recently, the deployment of large Transformer models has been further improved by quantizing these models.
-In signal processing, quantization is a process of mapping continuous values (i.e., floating-point representations) to a set of discrete values (i.e., fix-point representations) .
-This process is in general implemented using a system called quantizer.
+In signal processing, quantization is a process of mapping continuous values (i.e., floating-point representations) to a set of discrete values (i.e., fixed-point representations).
+This process is generally implemented using a system called a quantizer.
 In the context of neural networks, a quantizer involves two functions --- the quantization function and the de-quantization function.
-The quantization function maps a floating point number to a (lower-bit) integer.
+The quantization function maps a floating-point number to a (lower-bit) integer.
 A simple quantization function is given by

 where $\lfloor \cdot \rceil$ is a rounding function\footnote{$\lfloor a \rceil$ returns the integer closest to $a$.}, $x$ is the real-valued input, and $s$ is the quantization step size that controls the level of quantization.
 The quantization function is coupled with a de-quantization function